pattonsgirl/CEG2350/Labs/Lab10/README.md

 3. Create a rule that allows SSH access from your home public IPv4 address
    - required even if you live on campus
 4. Create a rule that allows HTTP access from any IPv4 address
 5. Describe why should HTTP allow any IP, while SSH has restrictions?
+Your answer should show a reflection on the purpose of these two protocols.

 **Resources**
 - [Subnet Calculator](https://www.davidc.net/sites/default/subnets/subnets.html)